Harper's Island: Filming

-Development

-In March 2008, CBS ordered a 15-minute pilot presentation of the project.
-In May 2008, the show was retooled, with Jeffrey Bell coming on board as showrunner and Jon Turteltaub as an executive producer.
-Schlossberg remained on board as a co-executive producer along with Karim Zriek and Dan Shotz.

-Bell subsequently rewrote the first episode, which Jon Turteltaub would direct.
-During the retooling process, six of the pilot presentation's fifteen original cast members were replaced, including Ryan Merriman (Henry Dunn), Samantha Noble (Trish Wellington), Bill Dow (Sheriff Mills) and Bill Pullman (Uncle Marty).
-The roles of Thomas Wellington and Hunter Jennings were also recast.

-Actors who remained with the show from pilot-presentation to the aired television pilot include Elaine Cassidy, Cameron Richardson, Adam Campbell, C.J.
-Thomason, Matt Barr, Cassandra Sawtell, Brandon Jay McLaren, Chris Gauthier and Sean Rogerson.
-The series was shot on Bowen Island, an island municipality about two kilometers west of Vancouver, British Columbia, and at the University of British Columbia.

-The actors and actresses were not told about their characters' deaths until the day that each script was given.
-The only two actors to know the length of their contracts were Richard Burgi, as his death was seen as a major turning point in the series, and Harry Hamlin, as his contract was for a single episode.
+Principal photography was based in Vancouver and ran from August 8, 2008, to January 28, 2009.
+The production also filmed on Bowen Island.
+Cast member Adam Campbell later described regularly travelling there by boat from Vancouver.

+Zreik recalled that departing cast members were normally informed of their characters' deaths shortly before receiving the relevant scripts.
+Where possible, he arranged for a character's death scene to be filmed on the actor's final working day.

+According to Zreik, the story takes place over approximately five or six days, although filming continued through several seasons.
+This created continuity problems when weather conditions changed.
+Cassidy's final scene, for example, was filmed during snowy weather in December, requiring the crew to remove and melt the snow before filming.

+Reception

 Ratings

 Despite falling ratings, CBS aired all Harper's Island episodes, although the show was moved from its original night and time to Saturdays.
 At the end of the 2008-2009 television season the show ranged at #50 being viewed in approximately 9,360,000 homes in North America.

 In Australia, Harper's Island ratings were very low, being beaten by competing shows on other networks.
 Throughout its run, the series alternated times slots.
 In Canada, the show continued to air Thursday nights on Global Television Network.
 In Denmark, Harper's Island was moved after episode 5 from Thursdays at 10:50 pm to around midnight.
 In Ireland the show stayed on its original Monday night airing at 10:00 pm.
 In the United Kingdom, the show's ratings started off under average but as the series progressed it became the BBC Three channel's number one show on Sundays, and therefore maintained the 9:00 pm slot.
 In Finland, the program was aired at 9:00 pm during the whole season.
 The series has been aired multiple times on Malaysia's RTM channel tv2, every Wednesday and Thursday nights airing at midnight.